Jazzy Davidson

-Jasmine "Jazzy" Davidson (born November 6, 2006) is an American college basketball player for the USC Trojans of the Big Ten Conference.
+Jasmine "Jazzy" Omolade Davidson (born November 6, 2006) is an American college basketball player for the USC Trojans of the Big Ten Conference.
+She was named the USBWA National Freshman of the Year in 2026.
 She attended Clackamas High School and was a five-star recruit and one of the top players in the 2025 class.

 High school career

 Davidson played basketball for Clackamas High School in Clackamas, Oregon.
 During her freshman year, she averaged 22.2 points, 8.3 rebounds, 4.1 steals, 2.7 assists and 1.4 blocks per game.
 She recorded nine double-doubles and was named the Oregon Gatorade Player of the Year.
 During her sophomore year, she averaged 22.8 points, 7.1 rebounds, 2.6 steals, 2.3 assists and 1.3 blocks per game, and was named the Oregon Gatorade Player of the Year for the second consecutive year.

 During her junior year, she averaged 26.4 points, 7.7 rebounds, 3.8 steals, 2.6 assists and 1.0 blocks per game and was named the Oregon Gatorade Player of the Year for the third consecutive year.
 She helped lead the Cavaliers to the 2023 Class 6A state championship, their first championship in school history.

 During her senior year, she averaged 29.3 points, 8.7 rebounds, 3.3 steals, 2.6 assists and 1.9 blocks per game.
 Following the season she was named Oregon Gatorade Player of the Year for the fourth consecutive year, and a finalist for Gatorade National Girls Basketball Player of the Year, along with Sienna Betts and Aaliyah Chavez.
 She finished her high school career as the all-time leading scorer in Oregon's Class 6A history with 2,726 points.
 On January 27, 2025, she was selected to play in the 2025 McDonald's All-American Girls Game.
-She also participated in the 2025 Nike Hoop Summit, where she recorded a game-high 17 points, along with seven rebounds, six assists, three steals, and three blocks.
+She also participated in the 2025 Nike Hoop Summit, where she recorded a game-high 17 points, along with seven rebounds, six assists, three steals and three blocks.

 Recruiting

-Davidson is considered a five-star recruit and the No. 3 player in the 2025 class by ESPN.
+Davidson was considered a five-star recruit and the No. 1 player in the 2025 class by ESPN.
 On September 24, 2024, she verbally committed to play college basketball at USC, over offers from UConn, UCLA, TCU and Duke.
 On November 13, 2024, she signed her national letter of intent to play for USC.